6 May 2025

 Challenges and Considerations

 While the benefits are clear, several challenges must be addressed for the successful adoption of digital twins in construction.
-These include the integration of varied data sources, ensuring data accuracy, and protecting sensitive information from cyber threats.
+These include the integration of varied data sources, ensuring data accuracy and consistency, managing the computational infrastructure required to process high-frequency sensor data, and protecting sensitive building and operational information from cyber threats.

 Conclusion

 Digital twins, powered by advanced BIM processes, stand at the forefront of the construction industry's digital transformation.
-By turning theoretical models into living entities that evolve throughout an asset's lifecycle, they unlock new potentials in efficiency, sustainability, and innovation.
+By turning theoretical models into living entities that evolve throughout an asset's lifecycle, they unlock new potential in efficiency, sustainability, and innovation.
+The technology is no longer confined to showcase projects or research pilots; it is becoming a standard expectation on major infrastructure programmes and complex commercial developments worldwide.

 ← Back to Blog